 Board of Directors

-Joe earned his bachelor’s degree in business administration from the University of Hartford.
+Mr. Zubretsky earned his Bachelor’s degree in Business Administration from the University of Hartford.